Privacy and Security of Personal Health Information Policy

 Patient information may only be sent via email if it is securely encrypted according to industry and best practice standards, unless the patient has formally consented to their health information being sent by unsecure email.

-The practice’s clinical software and the Hotdoc system provides us the ability to contact patients via SMS.
+The practice’s clinical software and the Automed system provides us the ability to contact patients via SMS.

 Patients may opt-out of receiving SMS notifications.